igorzig13/psi-planner/README.md

 - Flyway Migration
 - PostgreSQL
 - SwaggerUI
+- Docker and Docker-Compose
 - Thymeleaf (just for rendering a welcome page)

 ## Attention: Work in progress!

-This API and any front-end related to it are in early stages of development.
+This API and any back-end related feature are in early stages of development, expect lots of updates in the coming months.
 Later on you will be able to read an in-depth documentation and see images of the application as a whole.

 ### How to run